neocnz/Design_Doc/UI_comp_Spec_ImagePicker_Req.md

 - **GridListView_List {Scroll}** :
   - Scroll only vertically
 - **GridListView_Cell {Tap}** :
-  - Tap to select the cell
+  - Tap to select the image in cell
   - When selected has a sim-tranparent overlay with a number of the select sequence on it
   - When tap again the selected cell deselect the cell
   - The max number of the image can be picked in one go is 10
+  - **[On Error]** when selecting an image exceeded the selection limit, popup a dialog box to notice the user
 - **GridListView_Cell {LongPress}** :
   - Enter the **[[ImageEnlargeView]](https://hackmd.io/BwFgZgRgTAjAnFAtDCBjArIkA2HiHoAmiqAzHBMHAKaEAMMA7NUA) (Altered)**
 - **GridListView_Camera {Tap}** :